 At Lane4, we believe wellbeing means thriving.
 When people thrive, they operate as the best version of themselves; unlocking their own potential as well as that of their business.
-We felt that it was critical regardless of whether people were furloughed or working to keep them thriving individually during this difficult time.
+Today, however, there are more obstacles to employee wellbeing than ever.
+We feel that it is critical, regardless of whether people are furloughed or working, locked down or in the office, to keep employees thriving individually during this difficult time.

 5 steps to mental wellbeing

-Using the NHS 5 steps to mental wellbeing as a framework, our employees have found comfort in a regular drum beat of optional activities hosted by Mind4, such as those listed below:
+Using the NHS' five steps to mental wellbeing as a framework, our employees have found comfort in a regular drum beat of optional activities hosted by Mind4, such as those listed below:

 Connect with other people